clicon/clixon/doc/startup.md

 ```
 where:
 * `h` is the Clicon handle,
-* `cb` is the actual callback,
+* `cb` is the name of the callback function,
 * `namespace` defines a Yang module.
 NULL denotes all modules.
+Note that module `name` is not used.
 * `revision` is the revision date to where the upgrade is made.
-It is either the same revision as the Clixon system module, but can also be an older version, provided the user also supplies an upgrade function to the most recent revision.
+It is either the same revision as the Clixon system module, or an older version.
+In the latter case, it i recommended to provide an upgrade function to the most recent revision.
 If revision is `0` it means that this module is not present in the system and is _obsolete_.
 * `from` is a revision date indicated an optional start date of the upgrade.
 This allows for defining a partial upgrade.
 It can also be `0` to denote any old version.
 * `arg` is a user defined argument which can be passed to the callback.

-Catch-all upgrade:
+One example of registering a "catch-all" upgrade:
 ```
    upgrade_callback_register(h, yang_changelog_upgrade, NULL, 0, 0, NULL);
 ```

-Fine-grained stepwise upgrades of a single module A:
+Another example are fine-grained stepwise upgrades of a single module:
 ```
    upgrade_callback_register(h, upgrade_a_1, "urn:example:a",
                              20171201, 20180101, NULL);